alteryx/cookbook-alteryx-server/README.md

 Requirements
 ------------
-- `windows` - alteryx-server depends on the windows cookbook and the Windows platform.
+- `windows` - alteryx-server only supports the Windows platform.

 <!--
 Attributes